My Rules for Writing

 -

-Have strange word juxtapositions.
+Strange word juxtapositions.

 -